Ashish7129/Graph_Sampling/README.md

 ### Pre-requisite
-The Sampling package requires [Python](https://www.python.org/downloads/) 2.7, 3.4, 3.5, 3.6 or newer.
+The Graph Sampling package requires [Python](https://www.python.org/downloads/) 2.7, 3.4, 3.5, 3.6 or newer.
 If you don't have the pre-installed python in your system, please follow up the python link to download it.
 This package also requires [Networkx](https://networkx.github.io/documentation/latest/install.html) 2.1 or newer which helps to create the graphs and also perform manipulations on them.

 ### Installing the development version
-If you have Git installed on your system, then it is also possible to install the development version of Sampling package by running these commands on your terminal:
+If you have Git installed on your system, then it is also possible to install the development version of Graph Sampling package by running these commands on your terminal:
 ```sh
 $ git clone https://github.com/Ashish7129/Graph-Sampling.git
 $ cd Sampling
 $ pip install -e .
 ```
-Or you can install the current release of Sampling package with pip.
-Please download the zip file and locate it into the current folder and then run the following command for installing the sampling package into your system:
+Or you can install the current release of Graph Sampling package with pip.
+Please download the zip file and locate it into the current folder and then run the following command for installing the graph sampling package into your system:
 ```sh
 $ pip install Sampling
 ```